WebQA: Multihop and Multimodal QA: Metrics

-Given the aforementioned question categorization for visual queries, we treat color, shape, number and Y/N categories as closed answer domains which can be evaluated via an F1 metric that tests for precision (avoiding a model producing both Yes and No to game the metric).
-We define the domains $D_{qc}$ of the closed question class ($qc$) answers in Table \ref{tb:metric_answer_domain}.
-For the remaining visual queries with unrestricted answer domains, there are good reasons to believe that the probability of cheating by guessing a long list of keywords is small and would be penalized by BARTScore, so we evaluate accuracy via recall.
-Similarly, the textual queries are all diverse and should be accurately evaluated by a recall-based metric.
-Therefore, with $c$ as a candidate output, $K$ correct answer keywords, and $qc$ for question category, Equation \ref{eq:2} sketches our $\mathbf{Acc}$ score.
+Given the aforementioned question categorization for visual queries, questions having closed answer domains should be evaluated via F1 that tests for precision (avoiding a model producing both Yes and No to game the metric).
+We define the answer domains $D_{qc}$ of those question categories ($qc$) in Table \ref{tb:metric_answer_domain}.
+For the remaining visual queries and all textual queries, they have diverse and unrestricted answer domains.
+So, there are good reasons to believe that the probability of cheating by guessing a long list of keywords is small and would be penalized by BARTScore, so we evaluate accuracy via recall (RE).
+With $c$ as a candidate output, $K$ for correct answer keywords, and $qc$ for question category, Equation \ref{eq:2} sketches our $\mathbf{Acc}$ score.

-Finally, we report the average combined fluency and accuracy score $\mathbf{FL}$*$\mathbf{Acc}$ across all test samples as a single evaluation result for a system.\footnote{ Our metric is not a perfect solution.
-Specifically, the "choose" question type often takes the form: "which of \textit{A} and \textit{B} has property \textit{xyz?}".
-Unlike the categories in Table \ref{tb:metric_answer_domain} where it is incorrect to output entities in the complement set, including both \textit{A} and \textit{B} in an answer for "choose" questions may be correct if the question asks to contrast two entities.
-We leave this to future NLG evaluation research as outside the scope of this work.}
+Finally, we report the average combined fluency and accuracy score $\mathbf{FL}$*$\mathbf{Acc}$ across all test samples as a single evaluation result for a system.\footnote{ Our metric does not solve NLG evaluation.
+Specifically, the ``MC" question type often takes the form: "which one in set $S$ has property \textit{xyz?}".
+Unlike the categories in Table \ref{tb:metric_answer_domain} where it is wrong to output incorrect elements, including more elements in additional to the correct element in an answer may be correct if asked to compare the elements.
+We leave this to future NLG evaluation research as outside the scope of this work. }